vinaykn1988/employee-backend/README.md

 Steps to run::

+1. run command 'npm install' to install all npm dependency packages.
-1. First start mongo server locally.
+2. First start mongo server locally.
-2. Initially database will empty.
+3. Initially database will empty.
 Add some data by running command 'node .\loadInitialData.js'.
-3. Run command 'npm test' which ignites the gulp tool
+4. Run command 'npm test' which ignites the gulp tool
-4. Finally start the server by running 'nodemon .\build\index.js', since the build file will be inside the build folder
+5. Finally start the server by running 'nodemon .\build\index.js', since the build file will be inside the build folder